PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 |

-How is Jigsaw PSHE organised in school?
+How is Kapow PSHE organised in school?

-The governor with responsibility for PSHE / RSHE is Mrs A. Penney
+- The governor with responsibility for PSHE / RSHE is Mrs A. Penney

 Differentiation/SEN